Everyone seems to be on a mission to be happier, which of course is admirable but happiness is not a destination.

 - We won’t find happiness by chasing the next thing and the next thing (not in my experiences anyway, but I’m happy to be proven wrong.)

 - The pursuit of meaning is in understanding what gets you out of bed in the morning, what do you live for – this is your meaning.

 - Your personal definition of meaning can be anything – career, love, food, raising children, taking over the world with fire and blood (maybe not so much that last one, but whatever works for you).

 - In knowing your meaning, you open up the opportunity to create happy moments, to feel happy, belong and discover a sense of fulfilment or a lust for life if you will.

 The final thought I want to leave you with is this – stop chasing happiness, seek meaning and maybe you might just find more of what you’ve always been craving.

-Let me also finish off with this quote, which I hope you can find some direction in as I have too.
+I’ll finish off with this quote, which I hope you can find some wisdom in as I have too.

 If you like my writing and think “Hey, I’d like to hear more of what this guy has to say” then you’re in luck.

 You can join me every Tuesday morning for more tools, templates and insights for the modern L&D pro in my weekly newsletter.